Iona Scott AKA Planktonworld

 Festival, Brighton Digital Festival, Phoenix Brighton, ONCA Gallery,

-Whalefest, Brighton Dome, The Ministry of Sound, The Brain Club, The Great American Music Hall, Gaia Mantra record shop in San
+Whalefest, Brighton Dome, The De La Warr Pavilion, The Roundhouse, The Ministry of Sound, The Brain Club, The Great American Music Hall and Gaia Mantra record shop in San

 Francisco, The Electronic Imaging Symposium in San Diego and at